hubleto/developer/book/content/pages/ui-components/form-component.md

 With a Form Component you can create CRUD functionality over an entry of a model.
 Using various methods of the Form Component you can update the data of an entry on demand without the need to refresh the whole page.
 A Form Component allows you to place input elements, tables and various other components to maximize the customizability of the form.

-## accessing the data of an entry
+## Accessing the data of an entry

 In the Form component you can access the data of an entry with `this.state.record`.
-Most of the Form components in Ceremony CRM saves record data into another variable `R`, which is used throughout the forms for accessing data or updating the record state with it.
+Most of the Form components in Hubleto saves record data into another variable `R`, which is used throughout the forms for accessing data or updating the record state with it.

 ## Adding input elements